Chapter 4 Travel-Related Infectious Diseases

 Measles has been preventable since 1963 through vaccination.
 People who do not have evidence of measles immunity should be considered at risk for measles, particularly during international travel.
 Acceptable presumptive evidence of immunity to measles for international travelers includes meeting any of the following criteria:

-- Documentation of age-appropriate vaccination with a live measles-containing vaccine (MMR or MMRV):
+- Written documentation of age-appropriate vaccination with a live* measles-containing vaccine (MMR or MMRV):

 - For people aged ≥12 months, 2 doses of MMR or MMRV (the first dose should be administered at age ≥12 months; the second dose should be administered no earlier than 28 days after the first dose)